iree-org/iree/docs/design_docs/metal_hal_driver.md

 The Metal HAL driver expects Metal 2+.
 Metal 2 introduces useful features like argument buffer, performance shaders, and others, that can improve performance and make IREE HAL implementation simpler.
-Metal 2 was released late 2017.
+Metal 2 was released late 2017 and are supported since macOS High Sierra and iOS 11.
+It is already dominant ([macOS][macos-version-share], [iOS][ios-version-share]) right now.
-Typically Apple software gets updated fairly quickly on various devices, so we expect it's already very common now.

 ### Programming Languages and Libraries